 © aki — stock.adobe.com

-Chemical composition and useful properties
+Chemical composition and beneficial properties

 So, what is soy rich in?